MichaelLesirge/tic-tac-toe/README.md

 - Plain HTML, CSS, and JS with no frameworks on libraries, tried to get a good understanding of basics.
 DOM manipulation only.

 Live demo: https://raw.githack.com/michaellesirge/tic-tac-toe/main/HTML-CSS-JS/index.html

-## Plans
-I probably won't make any new ones of these for a while so I can get better at the stuff I sort of know, but when I do feel like learning a new language it will probably either be TypeScript, Go, C#, or maybe even Rust.